PDM4AR/exercises/docs/14-multiagent_collection.md

 The robot's state (`DiffDriveState`) includes:
 - `x`, `y`: Position coordinates
 - `psi`: Heading angle
-- `vl`, `vr`: Left and right wheel velocities

 The control commands (`DiffDriveCommands`) specify:
-- `omega_l`: Left wheel angular velocity
+- `omega_l`: Left wheel angular velocity in rad/s.
+Positive values indicate forward rotation.
-- `omega_r`: Right wheel angular velocity
+- `omega_r`: Right wheel angular velocity in rad/s.
+Positive values indicate forward rotation.

 Note that the simulator will enforce the following constraints:
 - **Actuation limits**: The min/max rotational velocity of the wheels can be found in the `DiffDriveParameters` object.

 If the actuation limits are violated, the simulator will simply clip the value to the limits.
+However, the actuation effort penalty will still be computed based on the original command values you provided.
+See [Performance Criteria and Scoring](#performance-criteria-and-scoring) below for details.

 ## Performance Criteria and Scoring
+{:#performance-criteria-and-scoring}

 Your solution will be evaluated based on multiple criteria.
 The performance metrics are defined in `exercises_def/ex14/perf_metrics.py`.